atifkhanfall2024/DevConnect/ReadMe.md

 ## important
 <p>Its important to note that we should need to update or delete the data of user by id bcz id has unique </p>

+# Data sanitization and schema validation
+<p>Schema validation is so important and crucial part </p>
+<p>We need data validation mostly in post , put/patch bcz using that methods we update or push the data into database</p>

+## required
+<p>this check is used to required the data mandatory becuase if some one write require with field and miss that filed to push or update then it throw an error </p>

+## Unique
+<p>this field is used to handle duplicate enterence of data into database </p>

+## default
+<p>when i used default value then when a user does not enter something then this default value is come </p>

+## Trim
+<p> trim is used to remove spaces </p>

+## Lowerspace
+<p>is used when its true it convert upperspace latter to lowercase</p>

+## maxlength & minlength vs min & max
+<p>maximum and minimum length is used for string data and min and max is used for max data</p>

+## How we make our own custom function
+<p> for example inside in gender i write that validator function validate(vlaue) it take a value and then check a condition that if(![male , female , other].includes.value) mean that if that genders is not present then throw an error</p>

+## enum
+<P> enum and validator work same but enum used for fixed list while validator used for custom </p>